iaryankashyap/iaryankashyap/README.md

 ## About Me

 - :v: I am a web developer.
-- :raised_hands: I have completed cs50 from Harvard University.
+- :raised_hands: I have completed cs50 from Harvard University [edX].
-- :eyes: I am google certified in Digital Marketing.

 ## Portfolio